fmyhre77/CircuitPython/README.md

 Image credit goes to [Asher Friedman](https://github.com/afriedm49/Circuit_Python_Asher)

 ### Reflection
 I had difficulties uploading my code from the right folder as well as getting it to upload.
-I had to switch to my CircuitPython folder and named the file code.py.
+I had to switch to my CircuitPython folder and named the file code.py.To get the servo to work I had to use for statements, which were new and useful for angle ranges withs servos.
 ## CircuitPython Ultrasonic Sensor
 ### Description and Code
 My assignment was to make a neopizel change color based on the distance read from an ultrasonic sensor.